 A couple of years later, Lily’s cancer came back, but she beat it again, returning home months before her doctors thought it possible.
 Today Lily is in her teenage years and continues to amaze us with her strength and determination, spreading her example of love and courage throughout her family and to everyone she knows.

 Lily’s commitment to raising money for kids with cancer is the definition of selflessness and compassion.
-To honor Lily and her bravery, we made her our namesake, and pledge a percentage of our profits to provide kids with cancer some of the services they need.
+To honor Lily and her bravery, we made her our namesake, and pledge a percentage of our profits to provide kids with cancer and other children in need, some of the services they need.
 We hope to ease their burdens by bringing them some joy and fun.
 Find out what charities we are currently supporting.